 These vitamins in bell peppers are not helpful because cats produce their own vitamin C, and they rarely need to obtain them from secondary sources; only in cases of chronic and severe illness, when your vet will recommend an appropriate supplement.
-And cats cannot convert beta carotene from plant sources to the vitamin A they require, so vitamin A is added to commercial cat food1.
+Cats cannot convert beta carotene from plant sources to the vitamin A they require, so vitamin A is added to commercial cat food1.

-So as you can see, there are limited benefits of bell peppers for cats, and their balanced complete diet is formulated in accordance to their specific needs, providing them with all the essential nutrients they require for health and thriving.
+So as you can see, there are limited benefits of bell peppers for cats, and their balanced complete diet is formulated in accordance with their specific needs, providing them with all the essential nutrients they require for health and thriving.

 Do Cats Even Like Bell Peppers?

 If your cat is on top quality wet or dry cat food with meat as the main ingredient and with a balanced quantity of essential nutrients, you should not stress about anything.
 Don’t be surprised if you realize your little pet will not even make an effort to eat bell peppers.

 Most cats do not find bell peppers appealing.
 But let’s say you have one of those few cats that show interest in bell peppers.
 Should you be worried when they start chewing these veggies?

 Are Bell Peppers Toxic?